jmcuneo/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**:
+-- Added rules for when the screen is less than 800px width and greater than it -- Added wrapping that allows things to be side by side when the screen is wide enough -- Added styling to images like adding a border
+-- Added styling to the table including colors, borders, and text-format -- Added styling to the header and footer
 - **HTML Tags Used**:
+-- table
+-- URL links using <a> with href="url"
+-- img
+-- header
--- Table
+-- footer

 ## Design Achievements
-- **Create a color palette consisting of 7 accent colors and a white and black
+- **Create a color palette consisting of 7 accent colors and a white and black that is within the root of my CSS stylesheet.
-- **Used the Montserrat and Inter Font from Google Fonts**: I used Inter as the font for the primary body text and Montserrat for the headers in my site
+- **Used the Montserrat and Inter Font from Google Fonts**: I used Inter as the font for the primary body text and Montserrat for the headers in my site.
+I created classes for each of these fonts to then call.